Vyral/brad-cohen/_posts/2020-01-13-4-predictions-for-the-2020-real-estate-market.md

 {% include pullquote.html %}

-Six of the expert entities that keep track of home prices are all predicting an increase in prices over the course of 2020—quite in line with what we saw in 2019.&nbsp;
+Six of the expert entities that keep track of home prices are all predicting an increase in prices throughout 2020—quite in line with what we saw in 2019.&nbsp;

 **A recession isn’t likely, and if it does occur here, it won’t be severe.** Last year, the number of forecasters predicting a 2020 recession was significant, but more recently, it has gone down quite a bit.
 No one knows for certain what will happen, but the experts do agree that, should a recession happen this year, its effect on the real estate market will be minimal.&nbsp;